 So while we’re hopefully not ever going to speak to chatbots more than our spouses, it’s likely many of us will be talking to more of them in the coming months.

 Did this prediction come true?
-Sort of yes, sort of no.
+It’s complicated.

 In some cases, personalization has been proven to drive customer loyalty.
 Recent research revealed that 79% of customers only consider brands that show they understand and care about “me,” and 56% are loyal to brands that deeply understand their priorities and preferences.

 So personalization can drive loyalty.
-However, it’s hard to say how much personalization is currently helping companies because most are not using it effectively.
+However, it’s hard to say how much personalization is currently helping companies as most are not using it effectively.
 Only 25% of customers are satisfied with the level of personalization they’re currently receiving from customer experience.